-Furthermore, the success rates of grasp verification and strawberry slippage prediction were assessed through repeated trials based on the robotic arm’s response.
-As shown in Table. \ref{tab:success-rate}, the system achieves an approximately 90.00\% success rate in identifying empty grasp or grasp of unripe strawberry, thereby ensuring appropriate corrective actions on the robot arm.
+Finally, the success rates of grasp adjustment and strawberry slippage prediction were assessed through repeated trials based on the robotic arm’s response.
+As shown in Table \ref{tab:success-rate}, the system achieved an approximately 90.00\% success rate in identifying empty grasp or grasp of unripe strawberry, thereby ensuring appropriate corrective actions on the robot arm.
 For strawberry slip prediction during the snap-off stage, the success rate for strawberries in a normal state reached 96.88\%.
-For slipping, the success rate of secondary grasping was 81.25\%, while slipped was 88.89\%.
+For slipping, the success rate of secondary snap-off attempt was 81.25\%, while slipped was 88.89\%.
+Notably, the term slipped referred to the state in which the strawberry tip was still held within the end-effector, but the main body of the fruit was nearly completely outside.
+It did not encompass situations where the strawberry was entirely out of the micro-camera's field of view.
 The relatively lower success rate for initiating secondary inflation and snap-off during snap-off was mainly attributed to the short duration of the slip event, which requires rapid prediction within a limited time window.
-In addition, the performance was influenced by the initial grasping posture of the end-effector during the first contact with the strawberry.
+In addition, performance was influenced by the initial grasping posture of the end-effector during the first contact with the strawberry.